Dictionary: Letter G

 - Give out the questionnaires and ask students to complete them.

-other information, post that data on the web, and refer your customers to it.
+- If your staff spends valuable time giving out information, post that data on the web, and refer your customers to it.

 - My doctor tried to persuade me to give smoking up.

 - He gave up his job three years ago and started traveling around the world.

 - If you want to lose weight you'll have to give up eating sweets.